Graduate studies - Program student application

 Step 1: Apply to be an AU graduate learner

-Complete the graduate program application through the AU Office of the Registrar Online Services to receive your student ID number, which is needed to apply for your specific program.
+Complete the Graduate Program Application Form through the AU Office of the Registrar online services to receive your student ID number, which is needed to apply for your specific program.

 2. Click on the "Graduate Application" and complete the required steps.